aws/aws-cdk/packages/@aws-cdk/aws-backup/README.md

 })
 ```

-Use the `blockRecoveryPointDeletion` property to add a vault access policy that prevents recovery point
+Use the `blockRecoveryPointDeletion` property to add statements to the vault access policy that
-deletions in your vault:
+prevents recovery point deletions in your vault:

 ```ts
 new BackupVault(stack, 'Vault', {